Cheapest Tesla Model Y Insurance: Top 5 Companies by Price

 Frequently Asked Questions About Tesla Model Y Insurance

 MoneyGeek analyzed Tesla Model Y Long Range insurance rates from 16 national providers across all 50 states and Washington, D.C., for the 2020 and 2024 model years.
-Quotes reflect a 40-year-old driver with a clean driving record and good credit.
+Quotes are based on a 40-year-old driver with a clean driving record and good credit.
 Minimum coverage rates meet each state's legal liability requirements.
 Full coverage rates use 100/300/100 liability limits with comprehensive and collision at a $1,000 deductible.
 Provider averages represent the mean annual premium across all available ZIP codes and model years in MoneyGeek's rate dataset.
-Ranking reflects average full coverage premium because full coverage is the most common purchase among Tesla Model Y owners.
+Rankings are ordered by average full coverage premium because full coverage is the most common purchase among Tesla Model Y owners.

 About Mark Fitzpatrick